martialblog/opentelemetry-workshop/day1/10_Instrumentation/30_logs.md

     logging.info('Info only')
     logging.warning('Dangerzone!')

-More on zero code instrumentation later.
+More on zero-code instrumentation later.

 See: Lab 3.1